Euromoney Institutional Investor PLC – Annual report – 30 September 2018

 The Group’s tax expense on profit is the sum of the total current and deferred tax expense.
 The calculation of the total tax charge necessarily involves a degree of estimation and judgement in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal process.
 The final resolution of some of these items may give rise to material profit and loss and/or cash flow variances.

 The Group is a multinational with tax affairs in many geographical locations.
-This inherently leads to complexity in the Group’s tax structure and makes the degree of estimation and judgement challenging.
+This inherently leads to complexity in the Group’s tax structure and makes the degree of estimation and judgement challenging especially where tax law has changed in the year, for example, the Tax Cuts and Jobs Act enacted in the US.
 The resolution of issues is not always within the control of the Group and it is often dependent on the efficiency of the legislative processes in the relevant taxing jurisdictions in which the Group operates.
 Issues can, and often do, take many years to resolve.
 Payments in respect of tax liabilities for an accounting period include payments on account and depend on the final resolution of open items.
 As a result, there can be substantial differences between the tax expense in the Income Statement and tax payments.

 The Group considers each uncertain tax matter on the technical merits of the case in law, taking into account all relevant evidence, including the known attitude of tax authorities in making an assessment of the likelihood a matter will crystallise.
 The uncertain tax provisions are calculated by determining the single most likely cash flow for each issue rather than by applying a probability threshold and this methodology has been applied consistently year-on-year.